RETTA: Retrieval-Enhanced Test-Time Adaptation for Zero-Shot Video Captioning: Related work

 \section{Related work}

-\textbf{Video Captioning} Recently, a series of full-supervision video captioning research have made significant progress.
-However, fewer efforts have been made on the video captioning task under the zero-shot setting~\cite{ZeroCap,ept,MAGIC,zerota}.
+\textbf{Video Captioning} Recently, a series of full-supervision video captioning research~\cite{pr1, pr2} have made significant progress.
+However, fewer efforts have been made on the video captioning task under the zero-shot setting~\cite{ZeroCap,ept}.
 ZeroCap~\cite{ZeroCap} uses a visual-language model to guide a language model to describe the given image via the designed CLIP-loss.
 EPT~\cite{ept} further extends it to video captioning using the proposed CLIP-loss to optimize the pseudo-tokens.
 To improve inference speed, MAGIC~\cite{MAGIC} optimizes the decoding strategy of language models and employs CLIP scores to adjust PLM logits for better alignment with image correspondence.
 DeCap~\cite{DeCap} and MultiCapCLIP~\cite{MultiCapCLIP} also leverage the visual-language alignment ability of CLIP for zero-shot video captioning.
 They first utilize text-only data to train a decoder from scratch and then input video to generate captions at the inference stage.
 Although the above-mentioned methods improve zero-shot caption quality, they still face the challenge of understanding video content.
-To tackle this problem, we propose a retrieval-augmented video captioning framework that retrieves video-related knowledge to deepen the understanding of the video.
+In addition, using CLIP in open-world scenarios may lead to degraded performance due to attention misalignment and bag-of-words behavior~\cite{bag-of-words}.
+These issues introduce biases in multi-object scenes, where CLIP tends to focus on larger objects and overlook text order.
+This suggests that relying solely on CLIP may be insufficient for tackling open-world tasks such as zero-shot video captioning.
+To tackle these problems, we propose a retrieval-augmented video captioning framework that retrieves video-related knowledge to deepen the understanding of the video.